markey/video-trimmer/README.md

 Minimal, frame-accurate trimmer with text watermark and video downloading capabilities.
 Scaffold includes:

 - Electron main + preload with safe IPC.
-- React UI skeleton: preview (HTML5 fallback), timeline stub, watermark and export panels.
+- React UI skeleton: preview, timeline stub, watermark and export panels.
 - Node services (stubs) for ffprobe and ffmpeg with command builder per blueprint.
 - **NEW:** Video download functionality using yt-dlp for downloading videos from URLs.